Product Profile: Candles

 Ingredients of Concern

-Phthalates – Phthalates are commonly present in the fragrance formulations in conventionally scented candles where the ingredients list typically provides little to no explanation of what’s inside a scent or where it comes from.
+Phthalates – Phthalates are substances frequently utilized in the fragrance formulations of conventionally scented candles.
+The ingredients list typically provides little to no explanation of what’s inside a scent or where it comes from.
 Instead, the scent will be listed as “fragrance” or “parfum” which provides no information to the conscious shopper.
-While listed as a single entity on product labels, “fragrances” can be comprised of many different undisclosed natural substances or synthetic chemicals.
-Phthalates, as well as many of the other chemicals typically found in fragrance formulations, have been linked to developmental and reproductive harm, endocrine disruption, and asthma [4] .
-Among the many ingredients that fragrance is comprised of, phthalates are especially harmful.
-Phthalates have been linked to endocrine disruption, including lower sperm count in males.
-Phthalates [5] can also cause damage to the female reproductive system and have been known to cause a variety of birth defects and reproductive impairments.
+While listed as a single entity on product labels, “fragrances” can be comprised of many different undisclosed natural substances or synthetic chemicals, and phthalates are a common ingredient of concern hidden under the fragrance umbrella.

 Product Profile Candles Infographic MADE SAFE Blog